-As you know, I have been among the lead global voices since early last year calling for a full and unrestricted international forensic investigation into the origins of the pandemic, with full…read more
+I have been calling since early 2020 for a full and unrestricted international forensic investigation into the origins of the pandemic, with full access to all necessary data, records, and…read more

 On April 14, US President Donald Trump announced that the United States was suspending funding to the World Health Organization.
 Here is my statement: New York April 15, 2020 Cutting…read more

 Jump to: Post/Introduction Join Us Declaration of Global Interdependence Progress Notes For years, we have seen a fundamental mismatch between the magnitude of the common global challenges we humans face…read more